kkamagui/napper-for-tpm/README.md

 The vulnerabilities we found can subvert the TPM with Advanced Configuration and Power Interface (ACPI).
 ACPI in PCs, laptops, and servers provide six sleeping states (S0-S5) for reducing power consumption.
 When the system enters the sleeping state, CPU, device, and RAM are powered off.
 Since the system powers the components off including security devices, the system should reinitialize them while waking up and this could be the attack surface.
 We found vulnerabilities on this attack surface without physical access.

 To mitigate the vulnerabilities, we also present countermeasures and a new tool, "Napper," to check the vulnerabilities of the TPM.
 Napper is a bootable USB device based-on Linux, and it has a kernel module and a vulnerability checking software.
-When you boot a system with the Napper, it makes your system to take a nap to check the vulnerabilities and to report the result to you.
+When you boot a system with the Napper, it makes your system take a nap to check the vulnerabilities and to report the result to you.

 # 3. How to Use the "Napper" Tool
 Napper consists of a special kernel module and customized tpm2 tools.
 Napper is based on Ubuntu 18.04, and we customized and tailored it to make a Live CD image.
 If you just want to check the TPM vulnerability and find an easy way for it, please move to Section 3.1 and use Napper Live CD image with your USB storage.
 Napper Live CD has not only a binary tool but also full source code of Napper.
 If you are using Ubuntu 18.04 now and want to build Napper from scratch, please move to Section 3.2 and build it.